Delivering the power of molecular testing

 Roka Bioscience, Inc. (NASDAQ:ROKA), a molecular diagnostics company focused on providing advanced testing solutions for the detection of foodborne pathogens, announced today that the Extended On Board Stability feature is now available for the Atlas System

 It is important to know how the results on a Certificate of Analysis are obtained.
 All pathogen methods are not the same and therefore the quality of the result can vary.
 This presentation provides a risk assessment of different pathogen detection methods using a Failure Modes and Effect Analysis and will discuss how method risk impacts confidence in a COA.
-This presentation demonstrates how a six sigma tool can be used to evaluate and compare methodologies, so you can have more confidence in the ingredients & products that are essential for your finished goods.

 The importance of a strong and vigilant food safety culture within your organization is more important for today’s food processors and suppliers.